 3.1.4 Incident Ionizing Flux and Density

-The LOC model we adopt (Baldwin et al 1995) assumes there exist clouds at various distances from the inner star-forming region and various electron densities in cloud regions.
-The LOC model predicts that powerful selection effects influence observed emission line: we observe lines coming from clouds best able to emit them.
-For this reason, we adopt a wide grid range, spanning 15 orders of magnitude in hydrogen ionizing photon flux and 10 orders of magnitude in hydrogen density.
+To situate our baseline model within the literature, we will first review our limits for nH and φH.
+The limits for nH in our baseline grid are based on the critical density (ncrit) values of the elements we tracked.
+We know that the low-density limit (LDL) for most emission lines is ~100 cm-3, so we have assumed this as our LDL.
+The upper limit on hydrogen density was based on the ncrit values of the higher ionization potential elements we track.
+For example, [C III λ1909 has a critical density of 109 cm-3, [Fe X] λ6374 has a critical density of 109.7 cm-3, and [Ne II] λ5754 has a critical density of around 107.5 cm-3.
+With nH ≈ 1010 cm-3 being our peak critical density, we set 1010 cm-3 to be our ncrit upper limit in the simulations.
+We observationally justify our limits through recent observations of ultra-compact and hyper-compact H II regions (Hoare et al. 2007, Sánchez-Monge et al. 2011).
+Observations of ultra-compact regions have revealed nH > 104 cm-3 while observations of hyper-compact H II regions have revealed nH > 106 cm-3 (Wood & Churchwell 1989, Kurtz, Churchwell, & Wood 1994, Beuther et al. 2002).
+Combining the theoretically possible with the observed, we limit the hydrogen density in our models to 0 ≤ log(nH) ≤ 10.

-In the following, we will provide a justification for how we have constrained our baseline model in φH and nH space.
-For this, we will give a brief introduction to the terms of the literature and then explore some common models that have been used in other studies.
+We adopt a broad range of φH values to fully explore the possible parameter space.
+Our study spans 8 ≤ log(φH) ≤ 22.
+Other studies (Levesque et al. 2010, Pellegrini et al. 2009, Richardson et al. 2013, Stasinska & Leitherer 1996) have explored a similar (but narrower) parameter space.
+Again, since we are aiming to reproduce high ionization emission lines, we range to higher φH values than most simulations in the past.
+Additionally, higher φH values are observed in high redshift galaxies, another area our study probes (Richardson et al. 2013, Fosbury et al. 2003, Richard et al. 2011, Erb et al. 2010).
+Thus, the wide range that we adopt for our parameters is justified by our intent to match high ionization emission lines and high redshift galaxies.

-As detailed in the introduction, our model parameters are given in φH and nH space.
-Another representation of this space would be to use QH, the number of ionizing photons emitted by the central emitting object per second, and r, radius from the central emitting object, with nH.
+In order to better situate our study in the context of the literature, we will map our parameter space to other representations.
+A common representation of this parameter space is instead to use QH, the number of ionizing photons emitted by the central emitting object per second, and r, radius from the central emitting object, with nH.
 The relationship between φH, QH, and r is given as follows:

 φH = QH (4r2)-1 (2)

-It is prevalent in the literature to use the ionization parameter to capture the above relationships (e.g. Dopita et al. 2006, Levesque et al. 2010, Richardson et al. 2013).
-However, since we are not modeling a single cloud but rather using the LOC cloud model, we do not use ionization parameters to characterize our models.
+It is also prevalent in the literature to use the ionization parameter to capture the above relationships (e.g. Dopita et al. 2006, Levesque et al. 2010, Richardson et al. 2013).
+Since we are not modeling a single cloud but rather using the LOC model, we do not use ionization parameter to characterize our models.
 However, much of the previous literature, which we use as a comparison, does use ionization parameter as a free variable in their models.
 Consequently, we will review the various representations of the ionization parameter.
 This parameter can be defined in two different ways: First, as a dimensionless quantity, U, representing the ratio of the mean photon density to the mean hydrogen density (AGN3).
 In this case, the ionization parameter would be described as:

 U = log (φH (nH c)-1) (3)